rensatsu/chrome-wallatab/README.md

 # Link Home Page

-Replace new tab page with randomly changing wallpapers.
+Replace New Tab Page with a wallpaper of your own choice.

 This extension allows you to simplify your New Tab Page.
-No speed dial, no text, no distractions.
-Only wallpaper you've chosen.
+There is no speed dial, no clock, no other distractions.
+Only wallpaper you've selected.

 [Install for Chrome][link-chrome].